The Parameter Report: An Orientation Guide for Data-Driven Parameterization: Introduction

 We present various ways to compare the parameter values in an algorithmic setting and describe some scenarios how the parameter values may be used to guide the exploration of parameter space.
 Our results indicate, for example, that the running time bound of~$\Oh(2^\tw\cdot n)$ for the \textsc{Vertex Cover} problem is better than the~$\Oh(1.26^\vc+n)$-time bound.
 We make the source code of the implementation of the algorithms for computing the considered graph parameters and all the experimental data fully available\footnote{For several parameters, for example for the treewidth, we use the currently best openly available solvers.} to facilitate the computation of parameter values by the parameterized algorithmics community.
+Since the exact computation of some parameters is hard, we split our evaluation for these parameters in two parts: First, we consider those 59 instances where all parameters can be computed exactly.
+For the remaining 85 instances, we resort to heuristically computed parameter values whenever the exact algorithms failed.

-In addition to the 19 parameters mentioned above, we present a more restricted study only consisting of 59 graphs for vertex integrity and treedepth since the algorithms for computing these parameters are slower.
-Moreover, we discuss two approaches for fusing neighborhood diversity~$\nd$ and modular-width~$\mw$ with essentially any other parameter~$k$ which gives a parameter that is simultaneously upper-bounded by~$\nd$ and~$k$ and~$\mw$ and~$k$, respectively.
+Moreover, we analyze the parameter values that can be obtained via two approaches for fusing neighborhood diversity~$\nd$~\cite{Lampis20} and modular-width~$\mw$~\cite{BJ00,HK23,KM22} with essentially any other parameter~$k$ which gives a parameter that is simultaneously upper-bounded by~$\nd$ and~$k$ and~$\mw$ and~$k$, respectively.

-For several parameters whose values are NP-hard to compute such as the cluster vertex deletion number \cvd, the distance to cographs \dco, the $2$-bounded-degree deletion number \bdd[2], the $4$-path vertex cover number~\pvc, and the vertex integrity~\vi, we provide exact algorithms based on ILP-formulations.
-For the vertex integrity \vi, we develop some algorithmic improvements over the straightforward ILP-formulation and show that they indeed lead to a significant speed-up.

-The paper is structured as follows.
+This work is structured as follows.
 In \Cref{sec:prelim} we introduce some graph notation and define all graph parameters under consideration.
-In \Cref{sec:eval} we evaluate the values of the considered parameters.
-Finally, in \Cref{sec:algos} we describe the algorithms we used to compute the parameters.
+In \Cref{sec:eval} we present the evaluation for the exact parameter values.
+In \Cref{sec:eval-heuristic} we present the evaluation for the heuristically computed parameter values.
+Some details concerning the algorithms for computing the parameters are given in~\Cref{sec:algos}.